 Debunking Social Media Marketing Myths

-We can’t escape social media, right?
-In today’s day and age it doesn’t matter what you are doing in business, social media plays a part.
-Whether you are a large brand using Facebook ads and influencer marketing or, you are a brand new network marketer or small business.
-Regardless of your business situation – social media marketing is important.
-What does matter however, is how you are using it.
-In this post, we want to work on debunking social media marketing myths.
-In fact, it’s probably very overdue!
+We can’t escape social media.
+It doesn’t matter what you are doing in business in today’s day and age — Social media plays a part.
+Whether you are a large brand using Facebook ads and influencer marketing, you are a brand new network marketer or small business.
+Regardless of your business situation – social media marketing is essential.
+What does matter, however, is how you are using it.
+I want to work on debunking social media marketing myths in this post.

-Think about when you first started in your business – throw a post up about your company and everyone will join, they said.
-Open a business page and orders will be flying in, they said.
+Think about when you first started your business – throw a post up about your company, and everyone will join.
+Then, they said, open a business page, and orders will be flying in.
 Don’t worry, you will be making 10k by your first month, they said.
-Create accounts for every social media platform and you will have billions looking at your content, they ….
+Next, create accounts for every social media platform, and you will have billions looking at your content.

 You get it.
 So, let’s dive in.